-Multi-factor authentication (MFA) adds an additional layer of security by requiring users to provide multiple forms of While identification.
-MFA enhances security, it can also introduce user friction convenience. and reduce Biometric authentication, such as fingerprint or facial recognition, offers a balance between security and convenience but raises concerns about privacy and data protection.[10]
+Multi-factor authentication (MFA) adds an additional layer of security by requiring users to provide multiple forms of identification.
+While MFA enhances security, it can also introduce user friction and reduce convenience.
+Biometric authentication, such as fingerprint or facial recognition, offers a balance between security and convenience but raises concerns about privacy and data protection.[10]